MaaxRen/Annotator-Layer/README.md

 # Annotator Layer

-This repository hosts the preprint and codebase for the paper:
+This repo hosts the preprint and codebase for the paper:

 **_Learning Moral Diversity: Modelling Individual Perspectives in Moral Classification of Texts_**